SiliconSloth/Metro/README.md

 # WORK IN PROGRESS

 ## Development Setup
 Metro is written in C++ and uses CMake.
-It expects the `LIBGIT_PATH` environment variable to point to a libgit2 source root, containg an `include` directory and either a `build` directory on Linux or `cmake-build-debug` on Windows.
-Libgit2 should be built beforehand.
+It requires that `libgit2-dev` is installed via your system package manager.
+Alternatively, the `LIBGIT_INCLUDE_DIR` and `LIBGIT_BUILD_DIR` environment variables can be set to the include and build directories of your own source build of libgit2.

 ## Status and Future
 Currently, some basic features are working, but not enough to be able to use in practice.
-We're still working on various crucial parts such as syncing and deleting.
+We are still working on various crucial features such as syncing and traversal.

-Once it's at a useable state, we plan to put work into an alternative Metro UI that allows easy control over repositories.
+Once it's in a useable state, we plan to put work into a graphical Metro UI that allows easy control over repositories.

 ## Information
 See wiki for details and info.